jordicuadrado/pyday_asyncio_workshop/slides/slides_part2.rst

 ===================

-This is a way, the easy one, to wrap synchronous code and execute it asynchronoysly.
+This is a way, the easy one, to wrap synchronous code and execute it asynchronously.
 Also a proper way to run CPU bound functions.

 ----